MicrosoftDocs/power-automate-docs/articles/process-mining-sap-erp.md

 ---
-title: Connect to SAP ERP from process mining
+title: Connect to SAP ERP from process mining (preview)
 description: Learn how to extract data from your SAP system and invoke RFC and BAPI functions using an on-premises data gateway.
 author: donums
 contributors: